su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 We will create a dbt project from scratch and implement a star schema for the data warehouse.

-0. Open the terminal and make we are under the folder `5m-data-2.5-data-warehouse`.
-Also run `conda activate elt` if you have not done so.
+>⚠️ Warning!
+Make sure that  we are under the folder `5m-data-2.5-data-warehouse`.
+Many learners make the mistake of running `dbt init austin_bikeshare_demo` inside the `liquor_sales` project folder.
+Please do not do this!
+Each dbt project should be within its own project folder.
+So please return to the root folder `5m-data-2.5-data-warehouse` before running `dbt init austin_bikeshare_demo`.

+> Make sure you have activate the `elt` environment using `conda activate elt`

 1. Run `dbt init austin_bikeshare_demo` to create a new dbt project.
     * Choose `bigquery` as the desired database to use
     * Choose `oauth` as the desired authentication method